-Whilst much of Waterfront’s legal expertise can apply to all industry sectors, we do have particular experience in a certain specific industries.
+Whilst much of Waterfront’s legal expertise can apply to all industry sectors, we do have particular experience in certain specific industries.
 This experience is a real benefit to our clients because it saves them explaining every detail, which in turn saves time.
-Familiarity with an industry’s usual practices, for example when negotiating a common contract within that industry, can also help a matter progress a lot more smoothly than it otherwise might.
+Familiarity with an industry’s usual practices, for example, when negotiating a common contract within that industry, can also help a matter progress a lot more smoothly than it otherwise might.

 Click on the industry sectors below for more information or contact our solicitors in London today and speak to one of our experts.

 Advertising and Marketingfind out more >